Acsigen/sysadmin-playground/Linux/tar.md

 ```--use-compress-program=pigz``` is uses all CPU cores for archiving bit it requires ```pigs``` package.
 You can remove it from the command but the archive creation duration will be longer.

 __Do not forget about the ```.``` at the end!
 It is important!__

+## Disclaimer
+I haven't managed to perform a successful restore with this command.
+But its a good example of how to create a ```.tar.gz``` archive.